mnskaho/LSAHR_dataset/README.md

 # LSAHR Dataset

 **LSAHR** — *Large-Scale Arabic Hotel Reviews* — is a large-scale Arabic hotel review dataset collected from **Booking.com**.

-It contains approximately **292,000 Arabic hotel reviews**, including hotel ratings, user metadata, hotel information, and review content.
+It contains approximately **292,000 Arabic hotel reviews**, including hotel ratings, user metadata, hotel information, review content, and sentiment polarity scores.

 The dataset is designed for research and development in: